 Information on free trade agreements with other countries is published in a timely manner.
-GACC has set up the sub-column "Business" under the column "Information Disclosure" to introduce information such as free trade agreements and preferential trade arrangements signed with other countries.
-(Link 1.85)
+GACC has set up the sub-column "Business" under the column "Special Topic" to introduce information such as free trade agreements and preferential trade arrangements signed with other countries.
+(Link 1.87)

 However, information regarding agreements on mutual recognition of Authorized Economic Operators (AEOs) and mutual aid agreements as well as memorandums of understanding signed with some countries is generally covered by news reports and policy interpretation articles.
-Some information of AEOs-related policies and mutual recognition is accessible at "Customs Enterprise Credit System Construction" under "Information Disclosure" on China Customs' portal site.
+Some information of AEOs-related policies and mutual recognition is accessible at "Customs Enterprise Credit System Construction" under " Government Affairs Disclosure" on China Customs' portal site.
 GACC has also set up "International AEOs Mutual Recognition" sub-column, but it has only provided relevant news links, failing to comb and list economic entities that have reached agreements on international mutual recognition of AEOs.
 The relevant departments of GACC have carried out many more detailed and indepth interpretations of some relevant information through channels such as China Customs magazine, 12360 customs hotline and WeChat public account.

-Some relevant information has also been published on the website of former AQSIQ.
+Some relevant information has also been published on the website of Ministry of Commerce.
 (Link 1.
-86 and 1.
-87)
+88 and 1.
+89)